bitcoin-sv/ts-sdk/API.md

   + If 'hex' the string will be treated as hex, utf8 otherwise.
 + **forceLowS**
   + If true (the default), the signature will be forced to have a low S value.
++ **customK**
+  + — If provided, uses a custom K-value for the signature.
+Provie a function that returns a BigNumber, or the BigNumber itself.

 Example